alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 - The TCP examples have been validated with NUCLEO F429ZI and H743ZI.
 To use these examples, you need to activate TCP in your ModbusConfig.h file.

+- The HAL implementation for LWIP TCP of the CubeMX genrates code that might not work if the cable is not connected from the very beginning.
+This is a known issue that can be solved manually changing the generated code as detailed here: https://community.st.com/s/question/0D50X0000CDolzDSQR/ethernet-does-not-work-if-uc-starts-with-the-cable-disconnected

+Check the TCP example for the NUCLEO F429, which includes the manual modifications.

 ## How to port to your own MCU
 - Create a new project in STM32Cube IDE